20+ Actionable Tips to Increase eCommerce Conversion Rate

 The issue's roots partly lie in the desktop-first approach to designing websites.
 A squeezed and slightly altered desktop version can't work well on much smaller screens of smartphones with a completely different interaction logic.

 That's why shifting the focus is one of the top web conversion optimization tips.
 When redesigning stores for our clients, Onilab's team starts with a mobile version with all smartphone-specific usability principles in mind and then modifies it for PCs.
+You can compare the previous and current store versions of , an online store we worked with, and read the full case study on our website.

 Interestingly, it's beneficial for both themes in usability terms.
 Going mobile-first helps to create well-thought-out and decluttered layouts since designers have very limited space and need to provide all the needed functionality.
 The article on is fully dedicated to the advantages of this approach.